Renal arteriovenous fistula

 The majority of renal AVFs are asymptomatic 1.
 However, it can present with flank pain, gross hematuria, acute urinary retention, hypertension, high output cardiac failure, renal insufficiency, massive hemorrhage or thromboembolic phenomena 1-3.
 At physical examination, continuous abdominal bruit or palpable thrill may be present.

-Renal AVFs are usually acquired lesions, unlike renal AVMs which are frequently developmental abnormalities.
-The majority of cases are iatrogenic and occur as a complication of renal biopsy, blunt or penetrating trauma, inflammation, malignancy, or renal surgery 6.
-Few cases of congenital AVFs were also documented and are thought to be present at birth or to result from a congenital aneurysm that erodes into the adjacent vein 7.
+Renal arteriovenous fistulae are usually acquired lesions, unlike renal AVMs which are frequently developmental abnormalities.
+The majority of cases are iatrogenic and occur as a complication of renal biopsy, nephrostomy, blunt or penetrating trauma, inflammation, malignancy, or renal surgery 6,8.
+A few cases of congenital AVFs have been documented and are thought to be present at birth or to result from a congenital aneurysm that erodes into the adjacent vein 7.

-Renal AVFs may mimic renal AVMs on imaging.
+Renal arteriovenous fistulae may mimic renal AVMs on imaging.
 Renal AVFs should be suspected when a history of image guided percutaneous renal biopsy is present.

 Renal AVFs are usually imperceptible in B-mode.